plone/plone.tiles/README.rst

     The layer (request marker interface) the tile is available for.

 ``class``
     Class implementing this tile.
-A browser view providing ``IBasicTile`` or one of its derivates.
+A browser view providing ``IBasicTile`` or one of its derivatives.

 ``template``
     The name of a template that renders this tile.